Anthony M. “Tony” Cougras, 85

 Preceding him in death were his beloved parents, Theodore and Maria Koumianou Cougras; a sister, Katharine Darkadakis; an infant son, Theodore Peter; an infant grandson, Anthony James Cougras; and a daughter-in-law, Pamela DeNiro Cougras.

 Funeral Services will be held on Friday, March 6, 2020, at Noon at Archangel Michael Greek Orthodox Church, 401 12th Street, Campbell.
 The family will accept condolences at the church two hours prior to the service from 10:00 a.m. to 12 noon.

 In lieu of flowers, the family requests donations be made in Tony’s memory to the church or to YSN (Your Sports Network), a media company that broadcasts local sporting events via live streaming.
 Their website www.YSNlive.com enabled Tony to enjoy watching his grandchildren, Michael and Connie, compete as star athletes for the Poland Bulldogs while he was homebound, which brought such joy to his life.
 Contributions can be sent to YSN, 169 East Taggart Street, East Palestine, Ohio, 44413.

-To plant a tree in memory of Anthony M. "Tony" Cougras, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Anthony M. "Tony" Cougras, please visit our floral store.